HL7NZ/nhi/input/pagecontent/updateName.md

 * The name replace-id is validated.
 * If all request parameters are valid the name in the request will replace the requested name in the NHI.
   * If the preferred boolean is set to TRUE in the request then the name is added as the preferred name.
+  * If the preferred boolean is set to FALSE in the request then the name is added as the preferred name.

 #### Replace-name - Example request